 At the end of each course, a student's grades will be posted on CIA Main Menu.
-If the student feels there has been a grading error, he or she should immediately contact the instructor, who may authorize a Grade Correction Form to correct the error.
+A student who feels there has been a grading error should immediately contact the instructor, who may authorize a Grade Correction Form to correct the error.